cyzanfar/cyzanfar.github.io/_posts/2015-3-23-Action-Mailer.md

       </div>
     </div>
 ```
 Here I created an input field where the value is the current user's email.
-You'll in a bit how this can quite usefull (hint: `input type="hidden"`).
+You'll in a bit how this can quite useful (hint: `input type="hidden"`).

 There are a bunch of other helpers but for the purpose of this blog post i'll leave them aside.
 Feel free to take a look at them <a href="https://github.com/plataformatec/devise#controller-filters-and-helpers">here</a>.